Insider’s Guide to Travel in the Cook Islands

 Sunblock – Bring plenty of sunblock.
 It’s expensive on the islands.

 Carry-on Bag Essentials – Visit our Carry-on Packing Guide.

 Wifi & Cell Service in the Cook Islands

 The Cook Islands is one of the few places in the world where cell phone companies cannot provide any sort of inexpensive international package.
-It’s literally in the middle of the ocean, so be prepared to turn your data roaming off and switch your phone to airplane mode just as an extra measure.
+It’s literally in the middle of the ocean, so be prepared to turn off your data roaming and switch your phone to airplane mode just as an extra measure.

-If you do buy a wifi package, make sure to turn off all of your automatic app updates in your settings otherwise those will begin to download once you connect to wifi and it will eat up your $10 package before you even get a chance to check your email.
+If you do buy a wifi package, make sure to turn off all automatic app updates in your settings otherwise those will begin to download once you connect to wifi and it will eat up your $10 package before you even get a chance to check your email.
 Many hotels sell a package of 100MB for $10.